Syomus/ProceduralToolkit/README.md

 [Support email](mailto:proceduraltoolkit@syomus.com)

 ## Installation instructions
-Requires **Unity 2022.1** or later.
+Requires **Unity 2022.3 LTS** or later.
 Tested on Windows, WebGL, Android and iOS.

 There are several ways to install Procedural Toolkit: